 Named after a previous Lieutenant Governor, the Bullock Texas State History Museum opened its doors to the public in 2001—and now it’s waiting to open its doors to you on your Austin adventure!

-In the museum’s permanent collection, you’ll get an inside look at the history of the local area, and how Texas has become the state it is today.
-You’ll also find rotating exhibitions offering insight on living in Texas today.
+In the museum’s permanent collection, you’ll get an inside look at the history of the local area and how Texas has become the state it is today.
+You’ll also find rotating exhibitions offering insight into living in Texas today.

 Complete your experience with a trip to the onsite IMAX.
 It screens Texan-themed documentaries, of course, in the Texas Spirit Theatre.
 Or indulge in a little mainstream cinema: The museum also has a few IMAX screens offering a unique viewing of all the latest blockbuster releases.